Karl Friedrich Lebrecht von Normann-Ehrenfels is inextricably linked to the organization, action and fate of the Battalion of the Philhellenes.

-The few survivors gathered in Lagada, among them the tragic figure of the day, the noble and brave General Norman.
+The few survivors gathered in Lagada, among them the tragic figure of the day, the noble and brave General Normann.
 As after the battle of Kompoti, this time he arrived at the camp last and seriously wounded, on his dying horse.
 He presented himself to Mavrokordatos, to whom he stated: “We have lost everything, Your Highness, except our honor!”.
 The Battalion of the Philhellenes, and hundreds of enthusiastic European Philhellenes, and Greeks from the Ionian islands, no longer existed.

-With the bitterness of the final defeat and the betrayal that caused it, General Norman (who now suffered a serious injury) headed with his comrades to Messolonghi.
+With the bitterness of the final defeat and the betrayal that caused it, General Normann (who now suffered a serious injury) headed with his comrades to Messolonghi.
 He stayed there, he continued to offer his services and helped fortify the city.
 He died shortly afterwards in November of the same year (1822), defeated by the complications of his wound, high fever and the psychological pressure he felt because of his responsibility for the battle of Peta.
 He had drifted young men to come and fight for the freedom of Greece, and he had done everything he could to lead them to victory.
 However, he was tormented by the fact that he had realized the mistakes and dangers, and the catastrophe they could cause, and he could have avoided them if he had tried to impose his views and his military authority.
 Unfortunately, he did not do so out of respect for the Greek administration.

-The comments of the comrades in Greece of this great Philhellene General Norman, for their leader, as recorded in diaries and memoirs, are multiple.
+The comments of the comrades in Greece of this great Philhellene General Normann, for their leader, as recorded in diaries and memoirs, are multiple.
 Many refer to him as “the flower of the Frank knights”, a brave and educated warrior, sensible, approachable and beloved as a father to soldiers.
 Others attribute to him, based on the developments in Peta, but also on events dating back to 1813 (also influenced by the differences between the Prussians and the French), a lack of confidence and indecision.